Disability Insurance Claim Process

 Eligible for Benefits

-If you are found ineligible, the EDD will send you a Notice of Determination (DE 2517) and an Appeal Form (DE 1000A).
-You have the right to appeal any decision in writing within 30 days of the issue date of the disqualification notice.
-For more information, visit Appeals.
+If you are not eligible, we will send you a Notice of Determination (DE 2517) and an Appeal Form (DE 1000A).
+You have the right to appeal any decision by completing the DE 1000A electronically or by mail within 30 days of the date your form was issued.

-If your claim is on automatic payment, the EDD will send you a Disability Claim Continuing Eligibility Certification (DE 2593) after 10 weeks of payment.
-You must return this form to the EDD to certify that your disability continues.
+If you are on automatic payment, we will send you a Disability Claim Continuing Eligibility Certification (DE 2593) after 10 weeks of payment.
+You must return this form to us to certify that your disability continues.
 If you do not return the DE 2593, your benefits will stop.

-If you are not on automatic payment, the EDD will send you a Claim for Continued Disability Benefits (DE 2500A) every two weeks to certify that your disability continues.
+If you are not on automatic payment, we will send you a Claim for Continued Disability Benefits (DE 2500A) every two weeks to certify that your disability continues.
 If you do not return the DE 2500A, your benefits will stop.

 The quickest way to submit the DE 2593 or DE 2500A is through SDI Online.

-You are eligible to receive benefits until the date your physician/practitioner provides to the EDD.
-With your final payment, the EDD will mail you a Physician/Practitioner’s Supplementary Certificate (DE 2525XX).
+You may be eligible to receive benefits through the return-to-work or recovery date your physician/practitioner provides us.
+With your final payment, we will mail you a Physician/Practitioner’s Supplementary Certificate (DE 2525XX).

-If you have not fully recovered and want to extend your disability period to continue benefits, you must have your physician/practitioner complete the DE 2525XX and return the form to the EDD to certify your continuing disability.
-The DE 2525XX may also be completed by your physician/practitioner and submitted using SDI Online.
+If you have not fully recovered and want to continue benefits, you must have your physician/practitioner complete the DE 2525XX and return the form to us to certify your continuing disability.
+Your physician/practitioner may complete and submit the DE 2525XX using SDI Online or by mail.

-If you recover or return to work on the date your physician/practitioner provided to the EDD, no further action is required to discontinue your claim.
+If you recover or return to work on the date your physician/practitioner provided to us, no further action is required to stop your claim.

-If you have been approved to go back to work before the physician/practitioner’s estimated date of recovery, complete one of the forms below using SDI Online or the paper form:
+If you have been approved to go back to work before the physician/practitioner’s estimated date of recovery, complete one of the following:

-- Question 1 of the Disability Claim Continuing Eligibility Certification (DE 2593)
+- Question 1 of the Disability Claim Continuing Eligibility Questionnaire (DE 2593).

 If you previously recovered or returned to work and became ill or injured again, immediately file a new claim form (DE 2501) and report the dates you worked.